LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 :::info

 As the `cast send` command writes data on the blockchain, it needs a sender account's private key to be passed to the `--private-key` flag.
-The transaction will be sent successfully, if the sender account has sufficient funds.
+The transaction will be sent successfully if the sender account has sufficient funds.

 The aforesaid is not required for `cast call` command, because that only retrieves already published data from the smart contract.

 :::

-If the transaction execution is successful, Foundry will respond with information about the transaction, including the `blockNumber`, `gasUsed`, and `transactionHash` and much more.
+If the transaction execution is successful, Foundry will respond with information about the transaction, including the `blockNumber`, `gasUsed`, `transactionHash`, and much more.

 ```text
 blockHash               0xfa9d32794b0fc9c1a10d39c5289613dfe80b55f8ead06475ca877a389e088e67